 Hintonia latiflora—Herbal Rescue for High Blood Sugar

-Sold in many marketplaces in Mexico and Central America, Hintonia latiflora is a tree that grows in the desert, where it has to withstand an intense climate.
+The dried bark of Hintonia latiflora has been traditionally used to support healthy blood sugar balance, and, in fact, it is commonly found in marketplaces in Mexico.
+It grows in the desert, where it has to withstand an intense climate.
 Toughing out monsoon-like rainy seasons and scorching dry spells has created a powerful defense mechanism within the plant itself.
 Much in the same way that concentrations of anthocyanins (protective compounds found in berries) increase after a plant is stressed, the beneficial features of Hintonia are made all the stronger by its ability to survive and thrive in a difficult environment.
 While Hintonia has been traditionally recommended for diabetes and gastrointestinal complaints, it has shown some exciting clinical results as well.

 Impressive Clinical Results